hxu-hms/jekyll-tutorial/docs/markdown-basics.md

 # Markdown Basic Syntax

 Markdown is a markup languages you can use to add formatting elements to plaintext text documents.
 When you write in Markdown, it creates a text file with an `.md` or `.markdown` extension.
-Any application that's capable of processing Markdown files (there are many!) can convert Markdown-formatted text into HTML so that it can be displayed in web browsers.
-Jekyll and GitHub Page are both applications that can process Markdown files.
-As a website development tool, Markdown has the benefit of being lightweight, portable (can be opened on by virtually any application), platform-independent, widely-supported and relatively easy to pick up.
+Jekyll and GitHub Pages convert Markdown-formatted text into HTML so that it can be displayed in web browsers.

-This page will give you a quick guide through some of the Markdown syntax that you may use for your website.
-If you are editing in GitHub, the Preview button on top of the editing window allows you to view basic Markdown contents before you commit to the changes (Jekyll-specific features are not supported).
-However, sometimes the GitHub Preview does not match the rendered website 100%, so make sure you double check on the actual website in the end.
+If you are editing Markdown in GitHub, the Preview button on top of the editing window allows you to view basic contents before you commit the changes.

+*\*GitHub Preview does not always match the rendered website 100%.
+Some Jekyll specific Markdown features are not supported by the Preview function.
+Make sure to double check on the actual website in the end.*

 For extra resources on Markdown syntax and editing Markdown on GitHub, these following resources may be helpful:
 1. [Basic Writing and Formatting Syntax on GitHub](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax){:target="_blank"}